Heal a broken heart – How to | A spiritual guide to recovering from broken heart by Amy Garner.

 Heal a broken heart – #7 Forgiveness

-What to do: Give yourself a break.
+Give yourself a break.
 Stop focussing on others and bring your focus back to you and what you like doing.
 Practice self-acceptance and keep any negative self-talk in-check.
 Be patient and give yourself time.

 Heart Healing Meditation